 'Faith ' is being sure of what we hope for and certain of what we do not see" (Hebrews 11:1).
-It is a discipline that needs to be practiced and no component of the Christian life is more important.
 To ' affirm ' means to give it a "YES".
 It expresses a valued relationship between the person and what is affirmed.
 God constantly affirms His love and His people so in response we should seek to affirm Him; and affirm each other in our spiritual journey.

 God Affirms Us